aws/serverless-application-model/docs/safe_lambda_deployments.rst

     NOTE: If the Hook functions are created by the same SAM template that is deployed, then make sure to turn off traffic shifting deployments for the hook functions.
-Also, you should not rely on SAM to create the default function Role, since it will not contain the necessary permissions to call the CodeDepoloy APIs or Invoke your Lambda function requiring Safe Deployments for testing.
+Also, you should not rely on SAM to create the default function Role, since it will not contain the necessary permissions to call the CodeDepoloy APIs or Invoke your new Lambda function for testing.
     Instead, either use the [Role](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlessfunction) attibute to specify your own custom Role or use the [Policies](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#resource-types) attribute to provide the permissions needed.
+Finally, use the FunctionName property to control the exact name of the Lambda function Cloudformation creates.

         .. code:: yaml
             FunctionName: 'CodeDeployHook_preTrafficHook'
             DeploymentPreference:
                 Enabled: false
-            Role: [yourCustomRoleArnHere]
+            Role: [your Custom RoleArn Here]
             Policies:
              - [YourPolicyTemplateHere]

-  Checkout the [lambda_safe_deployments](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/lambda_safe_deployments) folder for an example for how to create SAM template that contains a hook function.
+  Checkout the [lambda_safe_deployments](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/lambda_safe_deployments folder for an example for how to create SAM template that contains a hook function.

 Internals
 ~~~~~~~~~
 Internally, SAM will create the following resources in your CloudFormation stack to make all of this work: